Best Free Activities On Kauai

 5. Hiking

 You must not forget to pack your hiking shoes for Kauai.
-This island is loaded with many miles of rewarding hiking trails.
-My favorite hike is the Kalalau Trail along the Na Pali Coast Unless you’re super fit and like living on the edge, I wouldn’t advise hiking any further than the first two miles in and then back out.
-(Beyond the first two miles, the trail is a bit treacherous.
+You can search for hiking trails at this link.
+Kauai is loaded with many miles of rewarding hiking trails.
+My favorite hike is the Kalalau Trail along the Na Pali Coast, but unfortunately is no longer free to access due to a reservation and entry fee system that’s been implemented to access Ha’ena State Park and Na Pali State Park.
+Unless you’re super fit and like living on the edge, I wouldn’t advise hiking the Kalalau any further than the first two miles in and then back out.
+(Beyond the first two miles, the trail requires a permit.
+This trail is a bit treacherous.
 A friend told me she had to grasp onto the side of a cliff and walk sideways at one portion of this trail that’s beyond the two mile mark.)

 Another favorite hike of mine is the Canyon Trail at Kokee State Park.
 It is a beautiful trail that takes you into Waimea Canyon for a 360 degree view of the canyon.
-You can find more details on that trail and the others in the park here.
+Sadly, this park is no longer free to visit.

 6. See Spouting Horn